Koi Fish Tattoo Ideas

 - Koi Fish Thigh Tattoos

-A koi tattoo can symbolize just about anything, thanks to their many colors.
+A koi tattoo can symbolize just about anything, thanks to its many colors.

 It may be a popular design, but it’s classic, not clichéd.